On this page, you can find the answers to some frequenly asked questions about FairLoc.

 It is important to keep in mind when signing up that the declaration is a legal document and our way of protecting the FairLoc brand.
 We will pursue legal action against any company or individual who violates its terms.

 When a user clicks on the digital version of your FairLoc stamp, a new tab will open displaying the page on the FairLoc website which confirms the validity of your stamp.
-This page will show your company name and the date on which you signed the declaration.
-Although your stamp is linked to your translation provider, this information will not be visible to users.
-If your translation provider stops being an Ambassador and your stamp loses its validity, this page will simply state that the stamp has expired along with the date on which this happened.
+This page will show your company name and some general information about the project, such as the language combination and date.
+No commercially sensitive information or details about your translation provider will be displayed.

-All FairLoc Ambassadors sign a cooperation agreement with us.
-This document sets out your responsibilities as an Ambassador of the scheme.
-These include monitoring the extent to which stamp-holders order human translation versus machine-translated post-editing services and reporting any inconsistencies to us.
+All FairLoc Ambassadors sign an agreement with us.
+This document sets out your responsibilities as an Ambassador.

 We would encourage you to keep up your subscription and to be a FairLoc Ambassador even if you are not actively issuing stamps.
 This way, you can help support FairLoc so that we can continue to advocate for the importance of human translation.

 Not necessarily!
 FairLoc is for anybody who believes in the value that humans bring to the translation process.
 So even if you represent a translation agency that only offers MT services, you can still choose to support FairLoc.
-You can opt for any of the subscription tiers you like, depending on how much of a contribution you wish to make, and help support the work we do to shape the future of our industry.
+Especially if you would like to try and encourage more clients to choose the human option – in that case, FairLoc can be a useful tool in brokering change.

 No, not at all.
 You can continue to offer post-editing services as often or as little as you like.
-However, you cannot issue the FairLoc stamp to clients who primarily order post-edited machine translations for their client-facing content.
+However, you may only issue stamps for human translation projects, not post-editing projects.

 No, not at all.
 You can continue to offer any language services you like, including machine translations and post-editing services.
-However, you cannot issue FairLoc stamps to clients who primarily order these kinds of services for their customer-facing content.
-You can only use the FairLoc stamp in conjunction with human-translation services.
+However, you cannot issue FairLoc stamps to ineligible projects, such as post-editing projects.
+You can only issue the stamp to human translation projects.